olinml2024/olinml2024.github.io/assignments/assignment14/assignment14.markdown

 * [1:21:59](https://youtu.be/kCc8FmEb1nY?t=4919): we'll now scale up from a single head of attention to multiple heads of attention.
 Notice the use of the ``nn.ModuleList`` class, which allows multiple ``nn.Module`` objects to be grouped together into a single list.
 The key idea here is that our query dimension $n_q$ and the space that our value vectors live in (also $n_q$) is now different than the number of embedding dimensions.
 We concatenate the output from each attention head together to get back to the same number of dimensions as our original embedding.
 Karpathy makes a reference to this idea of convolutions, which we'll learn about in the next module of this class.
 * [1:24:27](https://youtu.be/kCc8FmEb1nY?t=5067): now we are going to bring in the concept of the multi-layer perceptron.
 Based on the 3B1B videos, we have a conceptual idea of where these MLPs fit in and what they might do (e.g., store facts that the LLM has learned).
 For the MLPs in our model, we'll follow a pretty similar implementation to what we've done previously in the course.
 Initially, the MLP that Karpathy implements will look a little strange (it will be a linear layer followed by a non-linearity with no subsequent linear layer), but eventually the second linear layer will be added (matching what we did in the previous module).
 Karpathy also abstracts the sequence of self-attention and an MLP into a block which can be reused / repeated.
 * [1:27:59](https://youtu.be/kCc8FmEb1nY?t=5279): now we will introduce the idea of skip connections (or residual connections).
 There are many reasons why this helps with the performance of the network, which the video touches upon.
 The 3B1B videos give us one more way to think about this.
 In those videos we talk about self-attention computing a vector that we can add onto our original embedding to modify a word's meaning in some way.
 Up until now, we have actually used attention to completely overwrite the original embedding.
 These skip connections allow us to, instead, compute a vector that we add to our embedding to get our output.
 We'll be seeing in more detail how important these connections are later in this assignment.
 The concept of the projection self-attention / MLP block back into the residual pathway is confusing.
 As with most matrices in neural networks, we can add this project matrix to give our network a bit more flexibility in how it integrates the results of self-attention / MLP with the original embedding.
 * [1:32:56](https://youtu.be/kCc8FmEb1nY?t=5576): next we are going to meet the concept of layer norm (this is [the link to the documentation page he pulls up on layer norm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html)).
 The explanation given here is not particular accessible since we didn't go through the original video on batch norm that Karpathy references.
-For our purposes we can unerstand that layer norm is a way of standardizing the inputs to various parts of our model.
+For our purposes we can understand that layer norm is a way of standardizing the inputs to various parts of our model.
 Given a batch of data, we would like each of the input features of our data to have mean 0 and standard deviation 1.
 This standardization is achieved with ``LayerNorm``, which builds on some additional bells and whistles that we don't really need to worry about.
 This sort of normalization can significantly improve the performance of deep (meaning with lots of layers) neural networks.
 * [1:37:57](https://youtu.be/kCc8FmEb1nY?t=5877): now we'll have some fun scaling up our network!
 * [1:38:46](https://youtu.be/kCc8FmEb1nY?t=5926): we touch on the idea of dropout, which we discussed a bit in our class on preventing overfitting.
 * [1:42:40](https://youtu.be/kCc8FmEb1nY?t=6160): don't worry about this part.
 We are just connecting back to the "Attention is All You Need" paper with its focus on cross-attention.